neronotte/Greg.Xrm.Mcp/README.md

 This project is licensed under the terms specified in the [LICENSE](LICENSE) file.

+## 🏳️ Important Disclaimer 🏳️

+The tool is in preview and provided as it is.
+Always backup your existing customizations before making any changes.
+The brain of the tool is your favorite LLM companion, that by definition is not deterministic.
+The author is not responsible of any issue that can be generated on your form customization by the misuse of the tool.

 ---

 Made with ❤️ for the Power Platform community.